-Depreciation is calculated to write off the cost of items of property, plant and equipment less their estimated residual values using the straight-line method over their estimated useful lives, and is generally recognised in profit or loss.
+[NZ IAS 16.53, 58, 60], NZ IAS 16.73(b) Depreciation is calculated to write off the cost of items of property, plant and equipment less their estimated residual values under the straight-line method over their estimated useful lives, and is generally recognised in profit or loss.
 Land is not depreciated.